Hyderabadi Khatti Dal Recipe

 Toor Dal – Khatti dal recipe is mostly made using toor dal (pigeon pea lentils, arhar dal), but you can also use dhuli masoor dal (pink masoor dal) or dhuli moong dal (yellow moong dal) to make it.
 You can also use a mix of these dals.

-Others – You will also need salt, turmeric powder, fresh tomatoes, ginger garlic paste, red chili powder, green chilies and tamarind paste (tamarind pulp) to make this recipe.
+Others – You will also need salt, turmeric powder, fresh tomatoes, ginger-garlic paste, red chili powder, and green chilies to make this recipe.

 To Temper The Dal

-Oil – I temperered the dal using canola oil but you can use any oil of your choice.
-You can also use ghee but the dal will not be vegan in that case.
+Oil – I tempered the dal using canola oil, but you can use any oil of your choice.
+You can also use ghee, but the dal will not be vegan in that case.

 Others – You will also need crushed garlic cloves, cumin seeds, brown mustard seeds, dry red chilies, curry leaves, and cilantro (fresh coriander leaves).